 - 1. Rest and relax today.
 Do not resume usual activities. - 2.
-You may not bear any weight on your arm or lift anything with your hand heavier than a small coffee mug and no over shoulder level lifting at all. - 3.
+You may not bear any weight on your arm.
+Do not actively (using your own strength) move your shoulder at all.
+You may use gravity to help move your arm away from your body to wash your armpit. - 3.
 Exercises: For the first week until your initial post-op visit, you should slowly perform the following exercises 3-4x daily to minimize stiffness and upper back pain: shoulder shrugs, bend and straighten your elbow and squeeze the stress ball attached to your sling. - 4.
-Sling/brace: Be sure to remove your sling 3-4x daily to do the exercises as noted above starting the next day after surgery.
-Use your sling for comfort the goal should be to get rid of your sling completely as soon as possible after surgery but do not put any weight on the arm and avoid any sudden movements of your shoulder. - 5.
+Sling/brace: You may remove your sling throughout the day to do the exercises noted above, or for short periods if you are in a controlled environment (ie. No pets, kids, etc that may cause you to accidentally move your shoulder) as long as you are awake and sure you will not accidentally move your shoulder on your own.
+Otherwise, keep the sling on.
+The sling stays on at all times when sleeping or napping and should be on most of the time throughout the day as well.
+Your sling will likely be discontinued at 5-6 weeks post-operatively. - 5.
 No strenuous activities.
 No sports, gym or work until discussed at your first postoperative visit. - 6.
-Driving will vary with every patient and should be discussed in the office before attempting. - 7.
+Driving will vary with every patient, and should be discussed in the office before attempting. - 7.
 You may be most comfortable sleeping in a recliner or in bed with pillows propped up behind your shoulder. - 8.
 Please start physical therapy 7-10 days after surgery unless otherwise instructed by your surgeon a PT script and custom protocol will be provided at your first post-visit. - a.
 It is important that you attend each session to attain the very best surgical outcome.